cloudify-examples/example-use-cases/azure_case/README.md

 # Network Service - Commercial VNFs

-In this examples we demonstrate how to construct a simple network service consisting of a load balancer and a firewall.
+In this example we demonstrate how to construct a simple network service consisting of a load balancer and a firewall.
 To make it a tad more interesting we will be deploying a simple web service to allow for complete user experience:

 ![ns](https://user-images.githubusercontent.com/30900001/52050834-12889e00-2552-11e9-9a68-452e92cc7014.png)